xko2x/readyforhunt/README.md

 ## readyforhunt
-tool install all tools need for pentesting on vps
+tool install all tools need for pentesting on vps and add small alias

 # tools:
 * ffuf